discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

   - 3
   - 2
   - 3
-date: 2022-04-28T23:12:32.338Z
+date: 2022-04-29T09:17:40.748Z
 ---
 <Warning>

 This build is strong in full condi groups ([team comps](/guides/effective-comp)).
-In power groups this build will fall massively behind <Specialization name="Soulbeast" text="Power Soulbeast"/> - the power damage counterpart.
+In power groups this build will fall massively behind <BuildLink specialization="Soulbeast" build="Power Soulbeast"/> - the power damage counterpart.

 </Warning>

 Condi <Specialization name="Soulbeast"/> is a DPS build with high sustained damage and reasonable burst that also provides strong party buffs with <Skill name="Sun Spirit"/> and <Skill name="One Wolf Pack"/>, and crowd control (CC) skills.
-This build is mostly used for 100CM, for most other fractals, especially if your group are playing power builds, you will be better off playing the power variant found [here](/builds/ranger/power-soulbeast/).
+This build is mostly used for 100CM, for most other fractals, especially if your group is playing power builds, you will be better off playing the power variant found [here](/builds/ranger/power-soulbeast/).

 This build is rather self sufficient due to: